sibgit/sibgit.github.io/exercises_first_steps.md

 3. **Merge the changes** from their personal branch into the team's main development branch.

-4. **Push the changes** back to the remote repo on GitHub.
+4. **Push the changes** back to the remote repo on GitHub/GitLab.
 Then let the next team member know that they can proceed.

 <br>